-For each service, we will routinely collect six main types of data:
+For each of our services, we are now routinely collecting six main types of data:

-Data will typically be collected from participants at the beginning and end of our services.
+Data is typically collected from participants at the beginning and end of our services.

-Our evaluation work will be supported by LEAP’s Integrated Data Platform.
-This single platform - once launched early next year - will receive and combine data from all LEAP services, match individual beneficiaries across the services, and make available pseudonymised data to enable monitoring and evaluation.
+Our evaluation is supported by LEAP’s Integrated Data Platform.
+This single platform receives and combines data from all LEAP services, matches individual beneficiaries across the services, and makes pseudonymised data available for monitoring and evaluation.